htmfilho/htmfilho.github.io/_posts/2009/2009-04-20-oracle-buys-sun.md

 3. Glassfish is offered as a new toy for beginners, which is the IBM’s strategy with <a href="http://geronimo.apache.org/">Apache Geronimo</a> and <a href="http://www-01.ibm.com/software/webservers/appserv/community/">WebSphere Application Server Community Edition</a> (big chance).

-My concern is that I’m using Glassfish in most of my projects now and if it is discontinued I will wast a lot of time migrating my projects to <a href="http://www.jboss.org/">JBoss</a>.
+My concern is that I’m using Glassfish in most of my projects now and if it is discontinued I will wast a lot of time migrating my projects to [JBoss](http://www.jboss.org/).
 Let’s follow the news.